Rev. Michele Morgan, Rector

 Caroline really enjoys playing board games and eating too many pupusas.
 She mildly enjoys keeping her dog, Lola, from eating all the squirrels in Lincoln Park.
 She does not enjoy scary movies at all.

 Her main responsibilities include recruiting, convening, supervising, and contributing to teams of parishioners who plan and execute youth activities, events, outreach, and Sunday School classes; serving as St. Mark’s liaison to youth leaders in the Episcopal Diocese of Washington; completing administrative duties such as maintaining youth budget accounts, maintaining an online calendar of family and youth events, and tracking which parishioners and staff have completed diocesan sexual abuse prevention training.

 Patricia began as St. Mark’s Finance Manager in November 2015.
-Contact Patricia for help with making a pledge or a donation, or any aspects of the church’s finance system.
+She keeps the Realm database up-to-date, and is the one who tracks donations, pledges, expense reimbursements, and helps everyone else to make sense of these things!
+Contact Patricia for help with making a pledge or a donation or any aspects of the church’s finance system.

 James Rostron, Parish Administrator for Programs and Facilities